-We and GSVGC have adopted a joint code of ethics pursuant to Rule 17j-1 under the 1940 Act and Rule 204A-1 under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), that establishes procedures for personal investments and restricts certain transactions by our personnel.
-Our code of ethics generally does not permit investments by our employees in securities that may be purchased or held by us.
+We and GSVGC each intend to adopt a code of ethics pursuant to Rule 17j-1 under the 1940 Act and Rule 204A-1 under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), respectively, that establishes procedures for personal investments and restricts certain transactions by our personnel.
+Our codes of ethics generally do not permit investments by our employees in securities that may be purchased or held by us.